coders-school/modern-cpp/module1/07-using.md

 **Rationale**: More intuitive alias creation.
 <!-- .element: class="fragment fade-in" -->

 A type alias is a name that refers to a previously defined type.
-It could be created with typedef.
+It could be created with `typedef`.
 From C++11 type aliases should be created with `using` keyword.
 <!-- .element: class="fragment fade-in" -->